jltsiren/gcsa2/README.md

 * Intel macOS with GCC and Apple Clang.
 * ARM macOS with Apple Clang.

 To compile, set `SDSL_DIR` in the Makefile to point to your SDSL directory (the default is `../sdsl-lite`).
-GCSA2 will take its compiler options from SDSL.
 Use `make` to compile the library or `install.sh` to compile it and install the headers and the library to your home directory.
 Another installation directory can be specified as `install.sh prefix`.

 ## Citing GCSA2